-PortMiami formally the Port of Miami-Dade, is the cruise industry's leader with 3,774,452 revenue passengers in fiscal 2012; however, despite an aggressive growth strategy, cruise activity at PortMiami has declined from the 4.15 million revenue passengers in fiscal 2010.
-Nonetheless, the fiscal 2016 projected cruise passenger count is at 4.5 million.
+PortMiami had 3,774,452 revenue passengers in fiscal 2012 and an estimated 4 million revenue passengers in fiscal 2013.
+By 2015, the Port expects that number to climb to 5 million.
 PortMiami is governed by Miami-Dade County and the Board of County Commissioners Commissioners, which appoints a port director to oversee daily port activities, staff assignments and operations.

-PortMiami is located on the 520-acre Lummus Island, which is east of the City of Miami and south of Mac Arthur Causeway, connecting to south Miami Beach.
+PortMiami is located on the 520-acre Dodge-Lummus Island, which is east of the City of Miami and south of MacArthur Causeway, connecting to south Miami Beach.
 Cruise operations only account for about six percent of port property with 30 acres of direct cruise business; however, a good portion of the circulation roadway network and support property are necessary to perform cruise activities at the port, taking up approximately another 70-100 acres.

-On the water side, cruise ships approaching from the Atlantic Ocean enter PortMiami using a 500-foot-wide by 2.82-nautical-mile entrance channel through Outer Bar Cut, which is 44 feet deep and travels northwest through Bar Cut to Government Cut and its 1,200-foot-radius Fisher Island turning basin.
+On the water side, cruise ships approaching from the Atlantic Ocean enter PortMiami using a 500-foot-wide by 2.82-nautical-mile entrance channel through Outer Bar Cut, which is 44 feet deep and travels northwest through Bar Cut to Government Cut and its 1,200-footradius Fisher Island turning basin.
 Cruise ships then can continue along the northern side of the Port along Main Ship Channel, which is 36 feet deep and terminates in the 1,600-foot Main turning basin, which is also 36 feet.
 There is one cruise terminal on the south side of the port, accessed by the South Channel, which is 42 feet deep to 30 feet deep and is 500 feet wide and uses the western turning basin, which is 900 feet in diameter.